mrheltic/Bilancia-SaT/README.md

 - Weight Measurement: The program continuously reads the change in weight using the `scale.get_units(10)` method.
 The 10 parameter represents the number of samples to average for a stable reading.
 - LCD Output: The change in weight is displayed on the LCD screen by setting the cursor position and printing the weight value.
 - Tare Functionality: If the tare button is pressed (HIGH state), the scale is tared again using the `scale.tare()` method.
 This allows for resetting the scale to zero when needed.
 - Delay: The program waits for 100 milliseconds before reading the weight again.
-This delay helps in stabilizing the measurements and avoiding rapid fluctuations.
+This delay helps to stabilize and to avoid rapid fluctuations of the measurements.

 ## Dependencies
 The following libraries are required for this program to compile and run: